FanescaPhase2Cover.jpg

 Just live for a little longer.

-From Jack’s vantage point, I could only imagine how small and ridiculous my wispy svirfneblin frame looked within that space.
-I imagined his chortles once this was all over, rows of sharp draconic teeth flashing as he’d joke with Super over my foolhardy actions.
-I would probably hear about it for days.
+A glint from my peripheral—Jack.
+He stepped fully into the chamber, Hew in hand.
+Something between concern and fury in his eyes.
+From his vantage point, I could only imagine how small and ridiculous my wispy svirfneblin frame looked within that space.
+I imagined his biting criticism once this was all over eventually evolving into chortles by the campfire, rows of sharp draconic teeth flashing as he’d joke with Super over my foolhardy actions.
+I would probably hear about it for days on end.

 I looked forward to it.

-Jack’s dragonborn shadow swallowed us as he stepped into the room, arms raised behind the vengeful wizard’s spirit.
+Jack’s dragonborn shadow swallowed us as he stepped closer, arms raised behind the vengeful wizard’s spirit.
 A mighty swing.
 Hew bit into the wizard’s shoulder, bones snapping as the axe lodged fast.
 The spirit barely reacted, but Jack used the embedded blade to wrench it around.

-In that same breath he drew his rifle.
+In that same breath he drew his one-handed rifle.

 Thunder cracked.